Transport in Nicaragua: Urban buses

 The quality of bus stops also heavily differs.
 In the center of Managua many proper bus stops exist with roofs or at least signs, in other areas there often isn't any indication of a bus stop.
 Nevertheless, buses serve a network of established stops with common names known by bus assistants.
 Passengers need to know or ask where and when which bus stops.

 To improve the accessibility of public transport, in 2016 the OpenStreetMap group in Nicaragua MapaNica crowdsourced with the help of more than 150 citizens of Managua the first bus transit map in the whole of Central America.
 Later in 2018, they made this data machine-accessible, serving it today in different apps on several platforms.

-Urban buses in Managua will be use Brazilian dual-mode bus and hybrid electric bus that are currently in evaluation process.
+Urban buses in Managua will use Brazilian dual-mode bus and hybrid electric bus that are currently in evaluation process.

 Suburban buses

 Suburban buses (Suburbanos) connect larger cities with communities in outer areas.
 They only stop a few times inside the city, later nearly everywhere where passengers request to get off.
 Like with urban buses, a team serves a route several times per day and the service is organized by the local government.
 Prices can vary depending on the distance.